mirabelleagency/PayrollDesk/README.md

 Visit `http://127.0.0.1:8000` and use the navigation links to:

 - Add, edit, or delete model records
-- Trigger payroll runs for the target month
+- Trigger payroll cycles for the target month
 - Inspect payout schedules and validation findings
-- Download Excel/CSV exports generated for each run
+- Download Excel/CSV exports generated for each cycle

 The application stores data in `data/payroll.db` (SQLite).
 Override the location by setting the `PAYROLL_DATABASE_URL` environment variable.